 “Max,” I reply reflexively, though for once, I don’t mind being called by my full name.
 With a voice like his, he could call me Babette or Shirley, and I wouldn’t care.

 “Why?
 Do you know him?”
+I stutter.

 Instantly, I feel sorry for him.
-Most people believe that if you truly love someone, you also embrace their flaws and imperfections.
+Most people believe that if you truly love someone, you automatically embrace their flaws and imperfections.
 I’ve read the books.
 I’ve seen the movies.
 But those books and movies have never studied the endless list of shortcomings that make up my father.
 If they had, they’d understand why I never invite friends over to our house.
 It’s not because it’s a wreck, not because we’re poor, but because my father never fails to embarrass me.
-And yes, I know how politically incorrect that sounds.
+And yes, I know how politically incorrect and cold that sounds.

 Most of the time, these conflicting emotions short-circuit my brain, making me angry.
 And then, I get angry at myself for being angry.
 And after that, I get angry that I’m angry for being angry, spiraling out of control until I just pretend not to care.
 The only problem is, I do care.
 And I do love him.